I) Instructions to create the "Parameters.txt" file

 (End of file)

-Please do not write "(Begin of file)" and "(End of file)".
-Only write the names and values of all the 36 variables, and some blank lines between.
-The file has some blank lines between separate groups of related parameters.
-Those lines are optional.
-You may choose to make the file without them or put other ones to clarify the blocks.
+Please do not write “(Beginning of file)” and “(End of file)”.
+Write only the variable names and values of all 36 variables, with optional blank lines between related groups.
+These blank lines are optional; you may remove or add them to make the blocks clearer.

-Tip: 1) Select the entire area above with your mouse.
-2) Right-click (and select "copy").
-This action automatically "copies" the content to memory.
-3) Go to the text editor and choose "paste".
-Even if spaces appear before each variable, the file will be understood correctly.
-4) Save the file in ".txt" format.
+Suggestion: 1) Select the entire parameter area above.
+2) Right‑click and choose “Copy”.
+3) Go to your text editor and choose “Paste” (as text).
+The file will still be read correctly even if spaces appear before each variable.
+4) Save the file in “.txt” format.

 The first group is: